CityofPittsburgh/fire_risk_analysis/README.md

 ## riskmodel.py

-riskmodel.py runs the risk prediction model, using:
+Runs the risk prediction model, using:
 * the three datasets from WPRDC
 * Fire Incident data from PBF

 ## merger.py

-merger.py takes the output of the risk model, and merges each property's risk score with the rest of the property data in pittdata and parcels, sending the output to the BEV directory.
+Takes the output of the risk model, and merges each property's risk score with the rest of the property data in pittdata and parcels, sending the output to the BEV directory

+## requirements.txt

+All of the packages you'll need to install for these scripts to run